 I asked one of the staff members who’d been there for several years why they are all so eager to tell Chatsworth stories.
 She said that the Duke and Duchess are both very kind and generous.
 They consider themselves lucky and they treat their staff with respect.

 I think she hit the core about how to run a good company.

 Corporate culture, especially for a family-run business, truly reflects the personal values of the founders.

 Chatsworth has been renovated, updated and expanded over 12 generations.
 It’s a miracle that this estate has stayed with the same Cavendish family throughout tumultuous regime changes since 1549 (more than 450 years).
-A massive collection of artifacts, art, books and other objects have been accumulated.
-Chatsworth is lucky in that there is no shortages of unique stories and there are countless ways to curate related content.
+A massive collection of artefacts, art, books and other objects have been accumulated.
+Chatsworth is lucky in that there are no shortages of unique stories and there are countless ways to curate related content.
 It’s a matter of how to tell compelling stories and curate content naturally and effortlessly.

 Chatsworth is considered one of the finest country estates in England and I can totally see why.
 The staff is doing a great job representing the estate, i.e. the brand!

 They won me over and I’ll not only visit this place again but also share my wonderful experience with others, like writing this blog.

 Do you put on your marketing lenses when you travel?
 Any good stories to tell?
 Please share with me.